hasan-23/solidity-projects/README.md

 # solidity-projects
-A collection of solidity smart contracts and projects.
+A collection of Solidity smart contracts and projects.

+## 📄 Smart Contracts

+- 🔐 **SimpleWallet.sol** – A basic smart contract wallet that supports ETH deposits, secure withdrawals, and event tracking using Solidity.